jeffkempster/starfield/README.md

 The PNG image is pretty straightforward.
 It just adds the stars to a background and outputs the image.
 The SVG will place all the stars in a group named "stars".
 The background is also on its own layer.
 This is very helpful when you import into a vector image tool like SketchApp.

+## Star Distribution
+**UPDATE**
+There is now logic in the starfield creation that prefers to create more smaller stars and less bigger stars.
+This more closely reflects what you would see in nature.

 ## Usage
 Step 1 is get Jupyter Notebooks running.
 I recommend using [Anaconda](https://www.anaconda.com/distribution/) to install Jupyter on your system.
 Next clone or download the repo.
 Then using the supplied example create your images.